badj/cypress-checkout-test-bc/README.md

 ## Project information
 ### This project contains two Cypress functional journey tests for multiple specs to verify:
-1. E-commerce store - Checkout Journey in ["Test Automation e-commerce store"](https://testautomation.bigcartel.com/) the test steps showcase:
+1. E-commerce store - Checkout Journey in ["Test Automation e-commerce store"](https://testautomation.bigcartel.com/) with test steps to showcase:
 - Searching for the item in the store.
 - Viewing the product from the results returned in the search.
 - Choosing *colour* option from a dropdown selection.